 Description

-DESCRIPTION: the memorial consists of a wheel-head cross on a square shaft with splayed base.
-In the centre of the cross-head are the letters HIS as a monogram carved in relief.
-The shaft rises from a splayed trapezoid plinth on a three-stepped square base.
+The Crowle War Memorial is made of Portland stone and features a wheel-head cross atop a square shaft with a splayed base.
+The cross-head displays the letters HIS as a monogram carved in relief at its center.
+The shaft is set upon a splayed trapezoid plinth, which rests on a three-stepped square base.

-The inscription on the front face of the plinth in lead lettering reads: IN/ MEMORY OF THE FOLLOWING/ CROWLE MEN WHO GAVE/ THEIR LIVES FOR THEIR/ COUNTRY DURING/ THE GREAT WAR 1914 – 1918/ (NAMES)/ ERECTED BY THE PARISHIONERS.
-Further names from the First World War are recorded on two other faces.
+On the front face of the plinth, an inscription in lead lettering reads: "IN MEMORY OF THE FOLLOWING CROWLE MEN WHO GAVE THEIR LIVES FOR THEIR COUNTRY DURING THE GREAT WAR 1914 – 1918 (NAMES) ERECTED BY THE PARISHIONERS."
+Additional names from the First World War are inscribed on two other faces of the plinth.

-Following the Second World War a further inscription was added: IN/ MEMORY OF THE FOLLOWING/ CROWLE MEN WHO GAVE/ THEIR LIVES FOR THEIR/ COUNTRY DURING THE/ SECOND WORLD WAR 1939 – 1945/ (NAMES)/ INSCRIBED BY THE PARISHIONERS.
+After the Second World War, another inscription was added, stating: "IN MEMORY OF THE FOLLOWING CROWLE MEN WHO GAVE THEIR LIVES FOR THEIR COUNTRY DURING THE SECOND WORLD WAR 1939 – 1945 (NAMES) INSCRIBED BY THE PARISHIONERS."

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.